Campus Construction Update, Aug. 20, 2010: 10 Frye St.

-John Rasmussen, a project manager for Physical Plant, led tours of the residence in August that gave members of the college community (including Campus Construction Update) a chance to ogle those details.
+John Rasmussen, a project manager for Facility Services, led tours of the residence in August that gave members of the college community (including Campus Construction Update) a chance to ogle those details.

 About a dozen people gathered for the Aug.
 13 tour, held on a sunny morning as deliverymen lugged new refrigerators and microwaves into the house.
 (Each suite has a kitchenette.)

 Rasmussen started the tour with a bit of history and an overview of the renovation: in addition to the creation of the seven suites, the work included complete replacement of the roofing, windows, electrical system and plumbing; the installation of telecom lines and a fire alarm system; new siding on the carriage house; and all new paint.

 Not to mention the restoration of roofing features such as new crown molding, iron crests and, soon, a tin eagle weathervane that is still in the shop.

 The interior of the house, too, boasts a few of those loving details that, we all lament, nobody puts into new houses anymore.
 The entryway has a striking floor tile pattern and door glass that’s etched in graceful floral designs.
 Each of the two first-floor living rooms has a (no longer functional) fireplace, and they are beauts — one is carved white marble, while the brick of the other is topped with a mirror whose carved, inlaid wooden frame reaches nearly to the ceiling.
 And it’s a high ceiling.